 During the tour, you will be staying at hotels and guesthouses.
 Near Chandra Taal Lake, the stay for the night will be in swiss tents at a campsite.
 And in Tandi, your stay will be in bamboo cottages.
 Accommodation during this tour is offered on a twin-shared basis.
 Single occupancy is also available for an additional cost.

-You need to arrive, either by Volvo bus or flight to Kullu-Manali Airport (KUU), at the designated hotel in Kullu by 12 p.m.
+You need to arrive, either by Volvo bus or flight, at the designated hotel in Manali by 12 p.m.
 At the hotel, you will meet the Ride of My Life team and your co-riders.
 After lunch, the road captain will brief everyone on the route and the day-wise plan.

 You will start off the ride and head south, riding with the Beas River.
 You will then head towards Jibhi, a small village situated in the Tirthan Valley.
 Before checking into the riverside guesthouse, you will take a detour on a dirt track nearby to get accustomed to the Royal Enfield and the terrain that you will encounter later in the tour.